jjnether/obsidian_backup/jnetherton/DA/Training/IS5.md

 		- extremely important to have a well thought out VLAN plan in electric power applications
 			- EP7400 has VLAN as a core configuration component
 	- (at layer 3)
-		- VLANs part of layer 2 portion of packet, but used for layer 3
+		- VLANs part of layer 2 portion of packet, but used for layer 3 applications
+		- on routers, interfaces are assigned VLANs
+		- VLAN routing then setup
+		- easy way to group ports in order to:
+			- assign DHCP addresses
+			- setup routing tables
+			- access security features
+			- implement firewall access control lists

+Redundancy mechanisms
+- RSTP
+- MRP
+- DLR
+- PRP
+- HSR
+- VRRP